1. BASIS OF PREPARATION:

 (a) Fixed assets are stated at historic cost, except in the case of

 The appreciation on revaluation is credited to Revaluation Reserve.

 (c) Cost of premises includes cost of land, both freehold and

-6) DEPRECIATION ON FIXED ASSETS:
+10. DEPRECIATION ON FIXED ASSETS:

-(a) Depreciation on assets is charged on the Written Down Value at the
+a.
+Depreciation on assets is charged on the Written Down Value at the

 rates determined by the Bank, except in respect of computers where it

 is calculated on the Straight Line Method, at the rates prescribed by

 b.
 In respect of additions, depreciation is provided for the full